-The BOD reviews the level of funding required for the retirement fund.
+The BOD reviews the level of funding required for the retirement fund for the parent company.
 This includes the asset-liability matching (ALM) strategy and investment risk management policy.
 The Group's ALM objective is to match maturities of the plan assets to the retirement benefit obligation as they fall due.
 The Group monitors how the duration and expected yield of the investments are matching the expected cash outflows arising from the retirement benefit obligation.

-As of December 31, 2023, the weighted average duration of defined benefit obligation are 9.90, 12.50 and 2.50 years for Parent Company, PPMI and TIBI, respectively (2022: 8.10, 11.50 and 2.80 years, respectively).
+As of December 31, 2024, the weighted average duration of defined benefit obligation are 11.00 years, 11.30 years and 2.30 years for Parent Company, PPMI and TIBI, respectively (2023: 9.90 years, 12.50 years and 2.50 years, respectively).